Security

 Your Phone Knows Everything About You

 Your smartphone contains more personal information than any other device you own — your messages, photos, emails, financial apps, location history, health data, and contacts.
 A compromised phone means a compromised life.
-Taking security seriously is essential.
+According to recent studies, the average person checks their phone over 90 times per day, and each interaction generates data that needs protection.
+Taking security seriously is not optional — it is essential.

 Lock Screen Security

-• Biometrics — Enable fingerprint or face unlock for convenience, but always have a strong PIN backup
+• Biometrics — Enable fingerprint or face unlock for convenience, but always have a strong PIN backup.
+Biometrics cannot be changed if compromised, so treat them as a convenience layer, not your sole protection

-• Auto-lock — Set your screen to lock after 30 seconds of inactivity
+• Auto-lock — Set your screen to lock after 30 seconds of inactivity.
+Longer timeouts leave your phone vulnerable when set down in public

-• Disable lock screen previews — Hide message content and notification details on the lock screen
+• Disable lock screen previews — Hide message content and notification details on the lock screen.
+A visible text preview can expose two-factor authentication codes to anyone nearby

 Essential Settings: iOS